-The questions above could be included in a brief questionnaire that SCP sign off on before a mission.
+The questions above could be included in a brief questionnaire that Sample Collection Personnel sign off on before a mission.
 If they can confirm the above, the document can be submitted to the ADO with the remainder of the doping control documentation after the completed mission.
-The ADO should keep a record of these self-assessments for every SCP and every testing mission in accordance with data protection requirements.
-If SCP cannot confirm that they are well, without COVID-19 related symptoms, they should contact the ADO immediately and not proceed with any testing mission.
+The ADO should keep a record of these self-assessments for every Sample Collection Personnel and every testing mission in accordance with data protection requirements.
+If Sample Collection Personnel cannot confirm that they are well, without COVID-19 related symptoms, they should contact the ADO immediately and not proceed with any testing mission.
+It should be acknowledged that definitions of direct contact or need for self-isolation may differ from country to country and over time.
+The goal is to minimize the risk of transmission.